garrandall/popular-music-data/tracks/just-one-more-day-otis-redding.md

 If you let me have another day
 Please let me have one more day
-Ooh, I want just one more day, lord
+Oh I want just one more day, lord
 And it can be anything that you want me to be

-Ooh no, ooh
+Ohno, oh
 Just one more day now
 You can let me have just another day, now
 Please I want to stay and the day after and the day after